canonical/kafka-operator/docs/how-to/h-cluster-migration.md

 old.bootstrap.servers=$OLD_SERVERS
 new.bootstrap.servers=$NEW_SERVERS

-# sasl authentication config for each cluster, in this case using the 'admin' users created by the integrator charm for Charmed Kafka
+# sasl authentication config for each cluster, in this case using the 'admin' users created by the integrator charm for Charmed Apache Kafka
 old.sasl.jaas.config=$OLD_SASL_JAAS_CONFIG
 new.sasl.jaas.config=$NEW_SASL_JAAS_CONFIG

-# if not deployed with TLS, Charmed Kafka uses SCRAM-SHA-512 for SASL auth, with a SASL_PLAINTEXT listener
+# if not deployed with TLS, Charmed Apache Kafka uses SCRAM-SHA-512 for SASL auth, with a SASL_PLAINTEXT listener
 sasl.mechanism=SCRAM-SHA-512
 security.protocol=SASL_PLAINTEXT